As of September 2021 Unobrush has ceased trading.

 This applies with Unobrush.

-As is suggested in the video and by myself earlier, it is painful to get in the mouth at first.
+It is painful to get in the mouth at first.
 After trying for 10+ days I can’t say it got easier.
 I feel I just became slightly more tolerant.

 To actually get close to reaching the gumline, I had to open my mouth wide and focus the brush head on the upper and then the lower teeth.